-Planning policy has a number of current and future initiatives to contribute to the reduction of CO2 emissions in Ipswich, which include requiring electric charging points in major new developments and the production of a Cycling Strategy SPD in 2016 and Low Emissions SPD which went out for consultation between 18th November and 13th January 2021.
-The Low Emissions SPD provides guidance to applicants as to how the Council expects air quality to be addressed through planning applications for sites within Ipswich Borough and will ensure that the approach to car parking provision within developments in central Ipswich supports sustainable travel choices, to help manage congestion and associated emissions.
-The Low Emission SPD was adopted on the 17 November 2021 and will be further reported on in the 2021/22 AMR.
+Planning policy has a number of current and future initiatives to contribute to the reduction of CO2 emissions in Ipswich, which include requiring electric charging points in major new developments and the production of the Cycling Strategy SPD in 2016 and Low Emissions SPD adopted in December 2021.

+The Low Emissions SPD provides guidance to applicants as to how the Council expects air quality to be addressed through planning applications for sites within Ipswich Borough and will ensure that the approach to car parking provision within developments in central Ipswich supports sustainable travel choices, to help manage congestion and associated emissions..
+Planning Policy will from next reporting year be able to monitor and report on the number of applications that have submitted Exposure Assessments, Air Quality Assessments and Scheme Mitigation Statements for proposed developments on an annual basis.
+Once a full set of annual data is available, this will be included in Appendix 2.